Affiliate Disclosure

 1. Meguiar’s Ultimate Liquid Wax — Best Overall

 Covered above — the balance winner.
 Pros: deep gloss, months of durability, very forgiving to apply, kit includes pad and towel.
 Cons: synthetic gloss is a touch cooler than premium carnauba; the applicator pad is basic.
-Check price.
+Check Price on Amazon.

 2. Collinite 845 Insulator Wax — Longest-Lasting